nuclia/nucliadb/nucliadb_sdk/README.md

 ResourceCreated(uuid='fbdb10a79abc45c0b13400f5697ea2ba', elapsed=None, seqid=1)
 ```

 Note that paths parameters are mapped as required keyword arguments of the `NucliaDB` class methods: hence the `kbid="my-kbid"`.
-Any other keyword arguments specified in the method will be sent as content of the HTTP request.
+Any other keyword arguments specified in the method will be sent along in the json request body of the HTTP request.

 Alternatively, you can also define the `content` parameter and pass an instance of the Pydantic model that the endpoint expects: